DeBoerTool/eslint-config-dbt/readme.md

 ## eslint-config-dbt

-An ESLint config extending eslint-config-airbnb.
+An ESLint config for JavaScript and Vue projects.
 Install via NPM.
 MIT License.